• Skip to main content

 Tampa Firefighters Museum.

-Dating from 1911, the historic structure is the original main headquarters for the Tampa Fire Department.
+Dating back to 1911, the historic structure served as the original main headquarters for the Tampa Fire Department.
 This is when horses are pulling the equipment.
-The museum covers the Tampa fire department’s history from those early days.
+The museum covers the Tampa Fire Department’s history from those early days.
 The museum is at the corner of N. Jefferson and E. Zack St.

 Jackson Rooming House.